-10. (a) Employees shall be entitled to the following public holidays without loss of pay as regards employees on weekly hiring:-New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, King's Birthday, Labour Day, Anzac Day, Christmas Day, and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.
+11. (a) Employees shall be entitled to the following public holidays without loss of pay as regards employees on weekly hiring:-New Year's Day, Australia Day, Good Friday, Easter Saturday, Easter Monday, King's Birthday, Labour Day, Anzac Day, Christmas Day, and Boxing Day, or such other day as is generally observed in the locality as a substitute for any of the said days respectively.

-By agreement between any employer and his employees other days may be substituted for the said days or any of them as to such employer's undertaking.

-(c) An employer a undertaking.

-(d) An employer a undertaking.

-(e) An employer a undertaking.
+Any employer who has given to his employees notice under paragraph (i) of sub-clause (m) of clause 17 of this Determination of his intention to close down his plant or section or sections thereof for the purpose of allowing annual leave may alter the date of such intended closing down by substituting a date no more than two days earlier than the date of which notice was given upon giving at least one week's notice of such alteration.

-(c) An employer a undertaking work the next following working day, work done on holidays shall be paid for at the rate of time and a half for the first eight hours and double time thereafter.

-(c) An employee, other than a casual employee, not engaged in continuous work who works on a Sunday or a public holiday and (except for meal breaks) immediately thereafter continues such work, shall on being relieved from duty be entitled to be absent until he has had eight consecutive hours off duty, without deduction of pay for ordinary time of duty occurring during such absence.

-(d) Employees, other than on shift, required to work on Sundays or public holidays shall be paid for a minimum of three
+- By agreement between any employer and his employees, other days may be substituted for the said days or any of them as to such employer's undertaking. - (aa) In addition to the holidays prescribed in sub-clause (a) hereof the 9th May, 1951, shall be observed as a Public Holiday, and employees shall be entitled to be absent from work on such day without loss of pay, provided that the employees concerned shall attend for work on the working day immediately preceding and the working day immediately following such holiday. - (b) An employee not engaged on continuous work shall be paid at the rate of double time for work done on Sundays and public holidays, such double time to continue until he is relieved from duty: - (c) An employee, other than a casual employee, not engaged in continuous work who works on a Sunday or a public holiday and (except for meal breaks) immediately thereafter continues such work shall on being relieved from duty, be entitled to be absent until he has had eight consecutive hours off duty, without deduction of pay for ordinary time of duty occurring during such absence. - (d) Employees, other than on shift, required to work on Sundays or public holidays shall be paid for a minimum of three hours' work.

-(d) Employees, other than on shift, required to work on Sundays or public holidays shall be paid for a minimum of three hours' work.